nativestack/react-cardpointe-gateway/README.md

 };
 ```

-The `render` function in your parent component needs to declare an object that will be used to pass the authentication data needed by the payment gateway to tokenize any credit card securely and in compliance with PCI with an implementation like the example below:
+The `render` function in your parent component needs to declare a `tokenProps` object that will be used to pass the token data needed by the payment gateway to authorize and capture a transaction with any credit card securely and in compliance with PCI.
+You will need this tokenized `emvData` to make your `/auth` and `/capture` API calls to [**CardPoint's CardConnect API**](https://developer.cardconnect.com/cardconnect-api) to capture your transactions after securely tokenizing your user's credit card with an implementation like the example below:

 ```
 render() {